balena-io-experimental/getting-started-guide-scripts/README.md

 ## Screenshots

-To capture all screenshots for all devices, after installing dependencies) and renaming `config.sample` to `config.py` and adding in credentials, simply run:
+To capture all screenshots for all devices, after installing dependencies in a virtual environment, and renaming `config.sample` to `config.py` and adding in credentials, simply run:

 ```shell
 python3 add_application.py